michelefontana92/DS-2026/README.md

 ## Black-box Predictive Model

 Across all datasets, the predictive model is implemented as a feedforward neural network with two hidden layers containing $300$ and $100$ neurons, respectively, and ReLU activation functions.
 A Dropout layer with rate $0.2$ is applied after the last hidden layer for regularization, while the output layer uses the Softmax function.
+The neural network is trained for a maximum of 30 iterations at the orchestrator level and up to 10 epochs per learner.
+Early stopping is employed with a patience of 5 epochs at both levels, based on the scoring functions.
+At the learner level, optimization is performed using the Adam optimizer with a learning rate of 1e−4, weight decay of 1e−4, and batch size 128.
+The training loss is the Cross-Entropy loss, and the fairness threshold is set to τ = 0.1